Susumu Yokosuka: WARRIORS-5

 In November, he began to mysteriously associate himself with Real Hazard member Dr. Muscle.
 The first incident with him came on the 11th: Gamma cost Yokosuka a match against Ryo Saito when he tried to throw protein powder into Saito's eyes and it hit Susumu instead, allowing him to be pinned.
 After the match, Yokosuka left with Dr. Muscle.
 On the 14th, Dr. Muscle drew Yokosuka's attention away from a tag match that he and Gamma were in against Naruki Doi and BxB Hulk, causing them to lose.
 After the match, Yokosuka attacked Hulk with a Jumbo no Kachi! and then left with Dr. Muscle again.
-Following this, Dr. Muscle began to exhibit moves from Yokosuka's moveset, which continued over the course of the next couple of weeks.
+Following this, Dr. Muscle began to exhibit moves from Yokosuka's move set, which continued throughout the next couple of weeks.
 On the 23rd, Yokosuka blew off CIMA and Gamma after winning a match, and later on that night, Gamma tried to unmask Dr. Muscle, but the Doctor escaped.

-Finally, on December 3, Yokosuka's true colors became known: After he no-showed for a tag team match he had with KAGETORA against Ryo Saito and Genki Horiguchi, causing KAGETORA to lose, Dr. Muscle came out and struck down KAGETORA with a Mugen and Jumbo no Kachi!, then unmasked to reveal himself to be Yokosuka.
+Finally, on December 3, Yokosuka's true colors became known: After he didn't show up for a tag team match he had with KAGETORA against Ryo Saito and Genki Horiguchi, causing KAGETORA to lose, Dr. Muscle came out and struck down KAGETORA with a Mugen and Jumbo no Kachi!, then unmasked to reveal himself to be Yokosuka.
 He joined Saito and Horiguchi in beating down KAGETORA some more before CIMA and Gamma stopped him, and he officially joined Real Hazard and reformed his team with Saito.
 On December 6, he faced BxB Hulk for his Open the Freedom Gate title, but lost the title match.